 Dining at Walt Disney World is definitely a big part of a Disney vacation.
 We all love a delicious meal, along with a unique experience.
 Signature Dining restaurants at Walt Disney World provide all of that and more.
 They are amazing culinary experiences and places to create special memories.
 Here are six things that you definitely need to know about Signature Dining at Walt Disney World.

-Editor’s Note: During the phased reopening of Walt Disney World, not all restaurants have reopened.
-Be sure to check the My Disney Experience app for up to date hours.
+Editor’s Note: At this time, not all restaurants have reopened.
+Be sure to check the My Disney Experience app for up-to-date hours.

 6 – There may be a dress code required.

 Many of the Disney Signature Dining experiences require dress codes, especially the ones at the resorts.
 The dress codes aren’t formal dress, but a bit dressier than casual clothes.
 The dress code requires that men wear nice pants or shorts with a polo, button-up shirt or t-shirt with no offensive language.
 Women are required to wear nice capris, shorts, pants or dresses with a blouse or a t-shirt with no offensive language.
 There are no swimwear, cutoffs, etc. allowed in these restaurants.
 It helps to create a more upscale environment that is great for special occasions, celebrations or romantic date nights.
 You will want to be sure to pack clothes that meet the dress code if you plan on dining at these locations.

 5 – The restaurants can be on the pricey side.